Book Review: The Art of Vintage Cocktails

 Would like a lovely new cocktail book for their coffee table

 This book is a wonderfully curated and informative collection of classic cocktail recipes that features beautiful illustrations and neat historical facts, but if you have a fairly developed palate, you shouldn’t buy it expecting to try new drinks.
-Kendall, the one of us who originally knew nothing about cocktails and has a more underdeveloped palate, loved this book, and Alex, the other who’s been making fairly complicated cocktail recipes for years and has a more developed palate, felt lukewarm about it.
+When we first picked up a copy, Kendall knew very little about cocktails and had a more underdeveloped palate so she really loved this book.
+Alex, on the other hand, has been making fairly complicated cocktail recipes for years and has a more developed palate, so he felt more lukewarm about it than she did.

 Leave a comment